 For example, you have detected that it is Volume 1 with the System label.

 Select this EFI partition and assign a drive letter to it:

 select volume 1

 Rebuild the BCD bootloader configuration on the EFI partition:

 bcdboot E:\Windows /l en-us /s M: /f ALL

-Reboot your computer, remove the boot media (USB flash drive) and make sure that Windows has booted correctly.
+Restart your computer, remove the boot media (USB flash drive), and check that Windows boots correctly.